Skip to content

 In the second step of the publishing wizard you:

-The maximum amount of CPU and RAM required by the whole workflow is therefore the sum of the requirements of all its blocks plus, in the case of asynchronous mode, the amount due to shared services.
-This entire quantity of resources must be available inside the runtime at publish time even if, in the case of asynchronous publication with autoscaling, it is possible that not all of the resources are allocated immediately.
-With autoscaling, in fact, the replicas of workflows' building blocks that allow for replication are dynamically turned on and off based on the "pressure", that is the amount or queued analysis tasks or their submission frequency.
-This allows the workflow to become more powerful to meet high demand and to automatically reduce its footprint when less used.
-Find more information about this in the article about autoscaling parameters.
+The amount of CPU and RAM required by the whole workflow is therefore the sum of the requirements of all its pods.
+This entire quantity of resources must be available inside the runtime at publish time even if, in the case of asynchronous publication with autoscaling, it is possible that not all of the pods are started immediately.

 In case of synchronous mode, this is the last step of the wizard, so just choose Publish workflow to start the publication process, otherwise select Next to go to the third step of the wizard.